devfile/devfile-web/libs/docs/src/docs/2.1.0/helloworld-example-che.md

     Listening on port 3000..
     ```

-15. Under the 'EXLPORER', expand the 'ENDPOINTS' panel and copy the `http-3000` endpoint URL
+15. Under the 'EXPLORER', expand the 'ENDPOINTS' panel and copy the `http-3000` endpoint URL

 16. Paste the endpoint URL in a new tab and the response should just show "Hello World!"